Parkwalk KI Hero

 Performance of Parkwalk Knowledge Intensive EIS funds per £100 invested in each tax year

-Source: Parkwalk Ventures, as at December 2024.
+Source: Parkwalk Ventures, as at February 2026 and January 2026 respectively.
 Past performance is not a guide to future performance.
 The chart shows realised returns (where share proceeds have been returned to investors as cash) and unrealised returns (where cash has not yet been returned and the value of the investments is based on the manager’s own valuation methodology).
 There is no ready market for unlisted shares.
 The figures shown are net of all fees and do not include any income tax relief or loss relief.

 Risks – important